Samsung Galaxy S21 Problems: 5 Things You Need to Know

 What’s Next

-Samsung pushes monthly security patches to the Galaxy S21 series and the company typically includes bug fixes in these updates.
+Samsung pushes monthly security patches to the Galaxy S21 series and the company typically includes bug fixes in these software updates.

+Software support for the Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra will last for years.
+Samsung currently provides four years of support.

 If your carrier offers an Android update schedule, keep an eye on it for details.
 Carriers like Rogers, Fido, and Telus in Canada and Vodafone in Australia like to keep their customers informed about upcoming software updates.